Andamio-Platform/andamio-lesson-coach/MCP-SERVER.md

 This MCP server exposes:
 - **Resources**: Access to the lesson coach knowledge base
-- **Tools**: Lesson generation, SLT validation, lesson type suggestions
+- **Tools**: 13 tools for lesson generation, SLT/lesson management, and API integration
 - **Prompts**: Pre-configured workflows for creating different lesson types

+**New in Phase 1+**: Full CRUD operations for SLTs and lessons with Andamio Database API integration!

 ## Installation